Derenzis v. Gore Mutual Insurance Company, 2023 CanLII 58532 (ON LAT)

 If the allegations here are true, that would mean the Tribunal potentially engaged in acts of undue economic interference against certain law firms.
 Unfortunately, the details of the affidavit were not repeated in the decision, so it remains unclear what exact practices and directives were in place at the LAT.

-Second, the adjudicator may have incorrectly applied solicitor-client privilege; it may certainly be the case that the client receiving advice was Adjudicator Kowal, but in any event, the information she swore in the affidavit would mean that she waived any rights to privilege.
+Second, the adjudicator may have incorrectly applied solicitor-client privilege; it may certainly be the case that the client receiving advice was the former adjudicator, but in any event, the information they swore in the affidavit would mean that they waived any rights to privilege.

-Third, the doctrine of deliberative secrecy may have been applied incorrectly in that Ms. Kowal was voluntarily waiving immunity; at present the doctrine was not invoked to prevent Ms. Kowal from being compelled to give evidence on her deliberations.
-Further, she was not the Hearing Adjudicator that this reconsideration stemmed from, meaning she was not being required to divulge reasons surrounding the underlying decision.
+Third, the doctrine of deliberative secrecy may have been applied incorrectly in that the former adjudicator was voluntarily waiving immunity; at present the doctrine was not invoked to prevent the former adjudicator from being compelled to give evidence on their deliberations.
+Further, they were not the Hearing Adjudicator that this reconsideration stemmed from, meaning they were not being required to divulge reasons surrounding the underlying decision.

 Fourth, the Tribunal seemingly granted the civil remedy of injunctive relief, which it does not have the jurisdiction to do.
 The Tribunal’s powers are derived from the LAT’s Common Rules of Practice & Procedure and Statutory Powers Procedure Act, R.S.O.
 1990, c.
 S.22; neither indicate jurisdiction for civil remedies.
 Interestingly, the order was also made without input or request from either of the parties.
 The ramifications are significant as the parties are now mandated to destroy evidence in an ongoing proceeding and may be held in contempt for their failure to do so.